Crews Log: Pacific Northwest 2026

 Thanks to those in Newport who waited so patiently in line to come aboard.

-Since then, the days have blurred together in the best possible way: student programs every day, private tours for supporters and journalists, a teacher professional development workshop, and lots of shared meals and late-night conversations after long days.
+Since then, the days have blurred together in the best possible way: student programs every day, a teacher professional development workshop, tours for supporters and journalists, and lots of shared meals and late-night conversations after long days.

 Students using a refractometer aboard the Western Flyer to measure salinity.